sparesparrow/mcp-prompts/docs/project-status.md

 ## Current Status

 The project has been successfully refactored to use a simplified architecture following SOLID principles.
 The codebase is now more maintainable, extensible, and easier to understand.
-The core functionality is working as expected, with a clean separation of concerns between the storage layer, business logic, and MCP tool implementations.
+Core functionality is working as expected, with clean separation of concerns between the storage layer, business logic, and MCP tool implementations.

+Recent improvements include SDK compatibility features with an automatic fallback mode that enables the server to work even when there are SDK version mismatches or missing functionality.
+Integration tests have been updated to support this fallback mode as well.

 ## Next Release

 The next release will focus on:

-1. Adding comprehensive test coverage
+1. Expanding test coverage for core components
-2. Implementing PostgreSQL storage adapter
+2. Implementing a memory storage adapter
-3. Adding more examples and documentation
+3. Adding more examples and comprehensive documentation
-4. Setting up CI/CD pipeline
+4. Setting up a complete CI/CD pipeline
+5. Enhancing error handling and logging